 From Nha Trang, it’s 40 minutes by car then an exhilarating 20 minutes by speedboat to the Six Senses Ninh Van Bay.
 Set on a horseshoe-shaped beach where the jungle palms cast long shadows on the golden sand, the calm you experience here presents a marked contrast from the traffic of the city.
 It’s so remote, in fact, that your only dining option is at the hotel, which can serve you a private dinner in a wine cave among the other restaurant choices.

 Aside from relaxing on the beach and snorkelling in the South China Sea, the Six Senses can arrange cookery courses, boat trips, yoga, and hiking trips.
 You stay in a private villa that artlessly blends into the surrounding boulders and jungle, but the hotel also offers the bells and whistles you’d expect from a lavish hotel.

 Farther along the coastline, on the same remote peninsula, is adults-only An Lam Retreats Ninh Van Bay.
-The resort’s contemporary style is apparent even before you step off the speedboat — its two-story wooden restaurant looks like it belongs in a design museum.
+The resort’s contemporary style is apparent even before you step off the speedboat — its two-storey wooden restaurant looks like it belongs in a design museum.

 If you’re after great value, I’d push you toward Mia Resort Nha Trang, which has a selection of condos and villas a 20-minute drive from the airport.
 Conversely, if you’d like to splurge, the Amanoi perches above Vinh Hy Bay to the south of the airport.
 Looking like a lost Vietnamese village, it’s an exclusive collection of villas supported by two spas, plentiful fine-dining opportunities and one of the most photogenic yoga pavilions I’ve come across.